 After rebooting you will see multiple SSID names from the same Access point and a different password.

-Adding virtual WiFi name protect your main WIFi network accessing and sharing with guest users.
-You can also use two routers the same SSID to create the same virtual network name using different wifi routers.
+Adding a virtual WiFi name protects your main WIFi network accessing and sharing with guest users.
+You can also use two routers with the same SSID to create the same virtual network name using different wifi routers.

-Although today most of the WiFi brand provide Wireless controller.
-Wifi controller gives a simple way to create multiple SSIDs using the controller without configuring one by one AP.
+Although today most WiFi brands provide Wireless controllers.
+The wifi controller gives a simple way to create multiple SSIDs using the controller without configuring one by one AP.

 - Tenda AC10 AC1200 Smart Dual-Band Gigabit WiFi Router Setup